 Have studies shown that CBD causes liver toxicity?

-Several studies have looked specifically at the effects of CBD on the liver, as well as studies with a broader focus on safety and efficacy that included markers of liver health in their evaluations.
+Several studies have looked specifically at the effects of CBD products like CBD oil capsules and CBD tincture on the liver, as well as studies with a broader focus on safety and efficacy that included markers of liver health in their evaluations.
 These studies have included in vitro (cells and tissue samples), animal studies (rodents, dogs, and monkeys), and clinical studies (humans).

-An essential principle in answering the question of whether CBD has been shown to cause liver toxicity in animals and humans is to look closely at the results of each study and the methodologies used to obtain data.
-These details, while oftentimes overlooked, are the key to truly understanding CBD’s effects on the liver.
+An essential principle in answering the question of whether CBD products have been shown to cause liver toxicity in animals and humans is to look closely at the results of each study and the methodologies used to obtain data.
+These details, while oftentimes overlooked, are the key to truly understanding CBD’s effects on your liver function.
 The methodology is where you will find the dose, route of administration, and frequency of administration used in the studies, all critical factors in determining both the safety and effectiveness of any compound.

 How is liver failure or damage measured?